-If you are an undergraduate, your primary resource for resumes and cover letters is the Center for Student Professional Development.
+If you are an undergraduate, your primary resource for resumes and cover letters is the Career Center.
 We can help you think about both pieces, but only in addition to the professional help available to you at the Center.
 If you are working on a CV, we encourage you to work closely with an academic advisor in your home department.
 We can help you think about how to organize and describe your accomplishments, but only in addition to the specific guidance offered by someone in your field of study.
 If you are a PhD candidate, we strongly encourage you to work with Assistant Dean of the Graduate School, Ruth Schemmer, as you prepare for the job market.

 Without a request from the student, the Writing Studio does not share any information about appointments with instructors or other inquiring parties.
 In the event that a student request is made, the Writing Studio shares information about the date and time of a completed appointment.

 It is the responsibility of each student to uphold the Vanderbilt Honor Code and to determine whether it is appropriate to schedule an appointment for a particular assignment (e.g., a take-home exam or foreign language essay).

 Number of Appointments

 Undergraduate and graduate students may schedule up to three appointments per week.
 Graduate students may have one walk in appointment per week.
 Undergraduate students may also use the Writing Studio up to twice a week on a walk-in basis when consultants are available.
 Students are never permitted to have more than one appointment a day.